The CHAVORE project aims to address the critical issue of the mental and physical well-being of young children,

 - A reduction in mental health problems among young Roma children to the resources, better access to support mechanisms and coping strategies.

-- Increased participation of children in various processes that positively influence their mental
+- Increased participation of children in various processes that positively influence their mentaltheir health and general development.
+Long-term effects:

 - Sustainable social attitudes and practices towards early childhood mental health